Dotneteer/kliveide/packages/klive-emu/design/virtual-machine.md

 1. The virtual machine prepares the frame to run.
 2. The engine runs as many CPU instructions that fit into a frame.
 3. The UI has the opportunity to send user input to the virtual machine (e.g., emulate keyboard).
-4. The Ui can display output (e.g., render screen).
+4. The UI can display output (e.g., render screen).